Should You See a Chiropractor for Back Pain?

 What should I expect at my first visit to a chiropractor?

 Then I’m going to perform an exam that assesses both the medical and mechanical aspects of your pain.
-For example, I’ll look at how things are moving, at alignment, at muscle tone, nerve function, how your body is moving, how well you can bend, turn, twist, what kind of movements reproduce the symptoms you’re having.
-If you haven’t had imaging and we need to order it, we can do that.
+For example, I’ll look at alignment, muscle tone, nerve function, how your body is moving, how well you can bend, turn, twist, and what kind of movements reproduce the symptoms you’re having.
+If you haven’t had X-rays or other imaging and we need to order it, we can do that.
 However, most patients do not need imaging at their first visit.

-After the exam, we have a discussion: “This is what I think is happening, this is what I can offer you, and this is how I think it will help you.”
+After the exam, we have a discussion: “This is what I think is happening with your spine, these are the treatments I would recommend, and this is how I think it will help you.”
 Since I’m part of a team, if I think a patient will get additional benefit or more benefit from seeing a physical therapist, physiatrist, spine surgeon, or other provider, I will also suggest that referral.

 Are there risks or pain associated with spinal manipulation?

 How often do I need to see a chiropractor?

-Chiropractic care is a progression.
 At first, I might see a patient once or twice a week.
-If the condition is acute, I might see the patient every day in a week at first.
-As they improve, I’d start backing away; I’d start giving the patient more things to do on their own at home.
+If the condition is acute, I might see the patient every day to begin.
+As they improve, I recommend fewer visits and start giving the patient more things to do on their own at home.
 I want my patients to be as independent as possible.
 There are patients who have chronic problems and need to come back and see me once in a while.
-But the great majority of patients have issues that are resolvable, and I may never see them again after their condition has improved.
+But the great majority of patients have issues that are resolvable, and I may never need to see them again after their condition has improved.